Last Updated on March 22, 2021 by Luke Feldbrugge

 Do you want to stop writing rent checks and invest the money in a home of your own?
 Or are you needing to look for smaller properties?
 With interest rates at historic lows, more people able to work from home, and the need for more space, now is the perfect time to start thinking about purchasing your own home.
-But, the decision to buy a house is both exciting and a little scary for many people.
-Here are ten tips on buying a house to get you started on your journey to homeownership.
+But, the decision to buy a house can be both exciting and a little scary for many people.
+Here are 10 home buying tips to get you started on your journey to homeownership.

 FHA loans help first-time home buyers get into a home with less money down upfront.
 Depending on your credit score, FHA loans require as little as 3.5% down.
 With the average home price of $393,000, that would only be $1,375.
-FHA loans often have higher loan costs, and you must purchase private mortgage insurance.
-However they can be a great solution for first time homebuyers.
+FHA loans often have higher loan costs, though, and you must purchase private mortgage insurance.
+However, FHA loans can be a great solution, especially for first time homebuyers.

 4. Delay Extra Purchases

 Once you have your pre-approval letter, it is essential that you avoid using credit for any expensive purchases.
-That is because a potential creditor will run a credit check on you and a large purchase reduces your credit score temporarily.
+That is because a potential creditor will run a credit report on you, and a large purchase reduces your credit score temporarily.
 The loan amount and terms are determined using your financial status at the time of the loan.
-Changes to your credit scores could cause your home loan lender to reconsider and alter the amount of money available to you.
+Changes to your credit scores could cause your lender to reconsider and alter the amount of money available to you.
 So, the best advice is to hold off on making any major purchases until after you buy your home.
 If you know that you’ll need to make a large purchase between the time you are pre-approved and put an offer on a home, consult your lending specialist.

 5. Computer Research

 There are plenty of websites online to start your initial home search, but when you are ready to get serious about your home search, sign up at HomesForHeroes.com.
-Real estate websites like Realtor.com or Zillow.com are useful tools to find houses and neighborhoods that pique your interest.
-Once you start working with a Homes for Heroes real estate specialist, you’ll gain access to more specific information about houses in your area.
-The internet contains a vast amount of information on neighborhoods that national websites just can’t know.
-Using their knowledge makes choosing a location an easier decision.
+Real estate websites like Realtor.com or Zillow are useful tools to find houses and neighborhoods that pique your interest.
+But, once you start working with a Homes for Heroes real estate specialist, you’ll gain access to more specific information about houses in your area.
+Our local real estate specialists contain a vast amount of information on neighborhoods that national websites just can’t know.
+Using their knowledge makes choosing a location and home an easier decision.
 And our real estate specialists will be there to help you every step of the way!

 6. Explore the Neighborhood